top of page

 Your Norse Personal Item Luggage Cannot Exceed 40 x 30 x 15 cm / 15.5 x 11.5 x 5.5

 That's an underseat bag only, folks!
-There is no weight restriction, so if you use packing cubes you can actually fit a lot into an underseat or 'personal' bag.
+If you use packing cubes you can actually fit a lot into an underseat or 'personal' bag.

 Pro tip: It's not a bad idea to bring a digital luggage scale with you when you travel, just to ward off any surprises with weight restrictions, should there be any.